nitinkc/Machine-Setup-Guide/ubuntu_server_installation.md

 To copy a file from the Desktop of the Server to the current working directory (.) of the host machine, issue the following command
 `scp synergy@10.1.10.229:~/Desktop/nitin.txt .`

+Open port 80 (TCP port in the Router) and install a webserver and set a project there.
+Access it remotely via